nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/jsf-web-ui-migration.md

 After a migration run, a detailed report is created so that you can check the results.

 ### Fast
-A complete run typically finishes in a couple of minutes or less.
+A complete run typically finishes in a few minutes.

 ## How Does it Work?
 ### Launching Migration